By Chris Tozzi

 To be clear, simplifying your DevOps flow does not mean abandoning third-party tools altogether.
 Nor does it mean attempting to do everything with just one tool.
 You can’t continuously write, test, build, deploy and manage applications without the help of at least a few tools.

 But there is such a thing as too many tools that can complicate the DevOps process.
 If you have more software than you really need, it’ll become a distraction (not to mention a waste of resources on your infrastructure).
+That is why one of the main challenges to the DevOps model is choosing the right set of tools.

 If you were a carpenter, you wouldn’t carry around a dump truck’s worth of tools.
 If you did, you’d spend so much time searching for and switching between different tools that you’d neglect your core job duty.
 You’d instead want to stick to the essential set of tools that you can fit in a toolbox or two in order to keep things simple.
 Doing the same with your DevOps toolset is crucial for the same reason.